-The District will maintain a monitoring well network that will be used by the District to obtain measured water levels.
-Groundwater monitoring will be designed to monitor changes in groundwater conditions over time.
+The District will maintain a monitoring well network that will be used by the District to obtain measured water levelsand water quality-parameters.
+Groundwater monitoring will be designed to monitor dspatial and temporal changes differences in groundwater conditions over time.
 The District encourages well owners to volunteer wells to be used as part of the monitoring network.
 The District will accept wells into, or replace an existing well in, the monitoring network.
 The selection process will consider the well proximity to other monitoring wells, to permitted and exempt wells, to streams, and to geographic and political boundaries.
 If no suitable well locations can be found to meet the monitoring objectives in a specific aquifer or management zone, the District may evaluate the benefits of converting an oil and gas well to a water well, drilling and installing a new well, or using modeled water levels for that area until such time as a suitable well can be obtained for monitoring.